Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidator/readme.md

-# HDInsight Pre-deployment Network Configuration Checks Tool
+# HDInsight Pre-deployment Network Configuration Checks Tool (aka HNV v1)

 ## Instructions
 1. In the same subnet that you are planning to create your HDInsight cluster, create an Azure Ubuntu 18.04 Linux VM in B1s VM size (1 vCPU, 1G RAM) or better.